3 Metallic Hair Colors That Will Make You Look Like an A-List Star

 Alenn Mujagic created an international sensation when he posted these photo's to Olaplex's Facebook page.
 Even the Parisians were buzzing about it!
 Here Alenn shares his formulas for creating this sensational look.
 The secret is nearly 250 fine foil highlights, or baby lights, as he likes to term them.
 Alenn achieved this look from start to finish in 2 hours.

 - Olaplex 1, 2 & 3

-- Begin in the back area by creating micro section fine high lights (you will ultimate have between 200-250 foils depending on the client's hair volume), using Schwarzkopf Lightener + 30vol (9%) + Olaplex No.1 on the roots and 20vol (3%) + Olaplex No.1 on the length.
+- Begin in the back area by creating micro-section for highlights (you will ultimately have between 200 and 250 foils depending on the client's hair volume), using Schwarzkopf Lightener + 30vol (9%) + Olaplex No.1 on the roots and 20vol (3%) + Olaplex No.1 on the length.
 Vary the ratio of root to length utilizing the seamless fusion technique in each micro foil section creates a more dramatic result.

 - For the front area use Schwarzkopf Lightener 40vol (12%) + Olaplex No.1 on the roots and Schwarzkopf Lightener 20vol 10%+ Olaplex No. 1 on the length.
 Processing time was approximately 50 minutes for this individual whose hair was already de-colorized to a high level.

 - Shampoo and rinse to remove the bleach, then tone with Icy White Rusk Deepshine Direct 7 minutes on the roots, then sink pull through to the ends for an additional 3 minutes.
 Rinse.